The explicit Laplace transform for the Wishart process: Applications

 where the associated ODE are

 and

 We can employ again the Cameron-Martin formula and write the solution to the system as follows

-\subsection{A solution to the algebraic Riccati equation}
+\subsection{A solution to the algebraic Riccati equation \eqref{algebraic}}

-As as application we look at the problem of computing a solution to the algebraic Riccati equation (ARE).
-This equation is well known from control theory.
+As an application of our result of independent interest we look at the problem of computing a solution to the algebraic Riccati equation (ARE) \eqref{algebraic}.
+This equation is well known from control theory and only numerical methods are available for computing its solution.
 We will construct a solution to the ARE by comparing the solution of the system of differential equations in Proposition \ref{prop_1} obtained according to our new methodology and the variation of constant approach.
 For convenience, rewrite the system of ODE's \eqref{ODEpsi} \eqref{ODEphi} as follows

 An ARE is given by